lynda0214/DailyDrink/README.md

 - Create, Edit, and Delete orders of drinks
 - Route to different pages when executing Create & Edit (**BrowserRouter**)
 - Manage state between different routing pages using **redux**
+- Reuse OrderFormPage for Creating and Editing orders
+- Validate input fields in OrderFormPage before submission
 - Support RWD for viewing on both desktop and mobile browser

 ### Demo Page